androidchat/androidchat.github.io/_posts/2016-02-29-AndroidChat-Weekly-1.md

  - [The Contextual Podcast - Episode 2](https://github.com/artem-zinnatullin/TheContext-Podcast/blob/master/show_notes/Episode_2.md) - shared by *artem_zin*

-The second episode of a brand new podcast- *The contextual*, featuring notable guest Michael Evans to share some of his expreriences in testing.
+[*The Context*](https://github.com/artem-zinnatullin/TheContext-Podcast) is a brand new podcast by Artem Zinnatullin that covers modern Android development.
+Episode 2 features notable guest Michael Evans who shares some his experiences in testing.

  - [WHY WON’T THIS WORK?!
 Coding Angry for Fun and Profit](https://medium.com/google-developers/why-won-t-this-work-coding-angry-for-fun-and-profit-1ef38a2b7196) - shared by *zanmarkan*

 Reto Meier shares his thoughts and struggles working as a developer.
-This is a post that i'm sure we can all relate to.
+This is a post that I'm sure we can all relate to.

 - [What Context references can and can't do](http://i.stack.imgur.com/1o5MI.png) - shared by *dwillmc*